AaishKhan15/Data-Cleaning-and-EDA-in-SQL/README.md

 Across ~3 years of data (Mar 2020 – Mar 2023), companies laid off 383,659
 employees despite having raised $1.6T+ in funding collectively.

-- **Layoffs spiked 10x almost overnight**: low in 2021, then surged in 2022, aligning with the broader tech industry correction.
+- **Layoffs spiked roughly 10x almost overnight**: Low in 2021 (15,823), surging to 160,661 in 2022 and staying elevated into early 2023, aligning with the broader 2022 "tech correction" as rising interest rates cut off cheap funding.
-- **Funding and maturity didn't shield companies from layoffs**: Post-IPO, well funded companies had the highest layoff totals.
+- **Funding and maturity didn't protect against layoffs**: No correlation was found between funds raised and layoff size, and Post-IPO companies had the highest total layoffs of any stage.
-- **The US spread its layoffs thin; smaller countries concentrated theirs**: While these countries were at the top interms of highest layoffs, 1,294 US companies were affected vs. just 12–17 in Netherlands/Sweden.
+- **The US spread its layoffs thin; Netherlands and Sweden concentrated theirs**: 1,294 US companies were affected vs. just 12–17 each in Netherlands and Sweden, pointing to very different underlying patterns despite similar looking totals.
-- **Consumer and Retail bore the brunt** — likely tied to pandemic-era demand reversing post-2021.
+- **Consumer and Retail bore the brunt**: Likely tied to pandemic era demand for goods, reversing as spending patterns normalized post 2021.
+- **The US and India had the most repeated layoff rounds**: Suggesting downsizing was an ongoing process for some companies rather than a single cut.
+- **Amazon, Google, Meta, Salesforce, and Microsoft led total layoffs**: Peaking in different years (2022 vs. 2023), raising the question of whether size at a big tech company still means job security.

 **Tools used:**
 - SQL